How do I plan an upgrade strategy for an Amazon EKS cluster?

 What to expect during a Kubernetes upgrade

 When you upgrade your cluster, Amazon EKS launches new API server nodes with the upgraded Kubernetes version to replace the existing nodes.
-If any of these checks fail, then Amazon EKS reverts the infrastructure deployment, and your cluster remains on the previous Kubernetes version.
-However, this rollback doesn’t affect any applications that are running, and you can recover any clusters, if needed.
+If any of these checks fail, then Amazon EKS rolls back the infrastructure deployment, and your cluster remains on the previous Kubernetes version.
+However, this rollback doesn't affect any applications that are running, and you can recover any clusters, if needed.
 During the upgrade process, you might experience minor service interruptions.

-Upgrading the control plane and data plane
+Upgrade the control plane and data plane

 In-place Amazon EKS cluster upgrades

 For in-place upgrades, you can upgrade only to the next highest Kubernetes minor version.
 If there are multiple versions between your current cluster version and the target version, then you must upgrade to each version sequentially.
-For each in-place Kubernetes cluster upgrade, you must complete the following tasks:
+For each in-place Kubernetes cluster upgrade, complete the following tasks:

 - Upgrade the cluster control plane.